dansmyers/HonorsThesisGuide/README.md

 4. The rest of the introduction elaborates on the approach you take in the rest of the paper.
 What are the essential details of your study?
 What data sources did you use?
 What analysis techniques or theoretical frameworks do you draw upon?

-5. The end of the Introduction is a **list of contributions**, summarizing the key points and accomplishments of your work.
-This also serves as a overview of the document structure.
+5. The end of the Introduction is a **statement of your contributions**, summarizing the key results and accomplishments of your work.

-    Be explicit about this!
-It's okay to say, "The key contribution of this paper is..." or, "This paper makes the following contributions..."
-Don't force your reader to figure out for themselves whether your thesis accomplished anything.
+    Be explicit!
+It's okay to say, "The key result of this paper is..." or, "This paper makes the following contributions..."
+Don't force your reader to guess whether your thesis accomplished anything.

 Taken together, this structure does several things: